omgtant/claustroboard/docs/Main.md

 **Implementations**
 - on turn start - nothing
-- on player-occupied turn start - dfs, return all cards reachable with 4 moves or less
+- available moves - dfs, return all cards reachable with 4 moves or less
 - on player landing - nothing
 - can land on me? - true
 - can start on me? - true